scriban/scriban/readme.md

 ## Benchmarks

-**Scriban is 1.5x to x10 times faster** than existing templating engines, you find more details in our [benchmarks document](doc/benchmarks.md).
+**Scriban is 1.5x to x10 times faster** than existing templating engines, you will find more details in our [benchmarks document](doc/benchmarks.md).

 ## License